aws/aws-cdk/packages/aws-cdk-lib/aws-rds/README.md

 });
 ```

-The manageMasterUserPassword prop supports a custom username OR custom username with customer supplied AWS KMS key.
+The `manageMasterUserPassword` property supports a custom username or a custom username with a customer supplied AWS KMS key.

-These values are passed in using the existing `credentials` property with only the `username` and `encryptionKey` props supported.
+You can specify the `username` and the `encryptionKey` via the `credentials` property.

-Note: `encryptionKey` cannot be set without `username` being set as well.
+**Note:** `username` must be specified if `encryptionKey` is set.

 ```ts
 declare const vpc: ec2.Vpc;